vmsreeram/EssayNew/README.md

 ## About the plugin
 The essay annotate question type is an extension to [essay question type](https://docs.moodle.org/404/en/Essay_question_type) that allows the teacher to annotate the files uploaded as attachments by the student in an answer.
-The file types supported include PDF and those with mime type image or text such as `.png`, `.jpeg`, `.py`, `.c`, `.cpp`, and `.txt`.
+The file types supported include PDF and those with mime type image (such as `.png` and `.jpeg`) and mime type text (such as `.py`, `.c`, `.cpp`, and `.txt`).
+The plugin requires the permission to execute external binary files on the Moodle server.
 The user documentation can be found in the [Wiki section](https://github.com/vmsreeram/moodle-qtype_essayannotate/wiki).

 Technical report and demo video can be found [here](https://github.com/vmsreeram/moodle-qtype_essayannotate-documentation).